-Before we get into our tips for generating positive results from an email blast marketing campaign, let’s begin with an email blast definition.
+Before we get into our tips for generating positive results from an email blast marketing campaign to your email subscribers, let’s begin with an email blast definition.

 As we mentioned in the intro, an email blast or e-blast is a mass message almost your entire email list audience receives.

 Now, not all email marketers rely on email blasts as part of their best email marketing campaigns.
 That’s because these generalized messages don’t often perform as well as segmented emails do.

 How to Create an Email Blast